Quantum Non-Linear Bandit Optimization: Related Work

 \section{Related Work}

 \textbf{Classical Optimization.} Bayesian optimization \citep{frazier2018tutorial} is one of the most popular methods to solve global optimization.
 Based on the Gaussian process \citep{williams2006gaussian} or reproducing kernel Hilbert space \citep{chowdhury2017kernelized} assumption, Bayesian optimization runs in multiple rounds where in each round the learner takes an action suggested by an acquisition function.
 Common choices of acquisition function include expected improvement \citep{jones1998efficient}, knowledge gradient \citep{scott2011correlated}, upper confidence bound \citep{srinivas2010gaussian}, and Thompson sampling \citep{russo2018tutorial}.
-Without the classical Gaussian process assumption, \citet{snoek2015scalable,springenberg2016bayesian} used the neural network as the backbone surrogate model.
+Without the classical Gaussian process assumption, \cite{snoek2015scalable,springenberg2016bayesian} used neural networks as the backbone surrogate models.

-Besides Bayesian optimization, recent bandit work studied global optimization with neural network approximation \citep{zhou2020neural,zhang2021neural,dong2021provable,dai2022sample} or generic parametric function approximation \citep{LW23}.
-In addition to bandit optimization, \citet{wang2019optimization} studied the global optimization of an unknown non-convex smooth function.
-When gradient information is available, \citet{allen2018katyusha,fang2018spider} also proposed algorithms to solve global optimization problem.
+Besides Bayesian optimization, recent bandit works studied global optimization with neural network approximation \citep{zhou2020neural,zhang2021neural,dai2022sample} or generic parametric function approximation \citep{LW23}.
+In addition to bandit optimization, \cite{wang2019optimization} studied the global optimization of an unknown non-convex smooth function.
+When gradient information is available, \cite{allen2018katyusha,fang2018spider} also proposed algorithms to solve global optimization problem.
 However, our work is different from all of them since we focus on the quantum bandit optimization.

-\textbf{Quantum Optimization.} In recent years, there has been increasing interest in exploring quantum speedups for optimization problems.
-This research direction began with quantum algorithms for linear and semi-definite programs \cite{BS17,AG18,BKL+19,VGGD17,CM20,KP20}, later extending to general convex optimization \cite{vGGd20,CCLW20}.
+\textbf{Quantum Optimization.} In recent years, there has been increasing interest in exploring quantum speed-up for optimization problems.
+This research direction began with quantum algorithms for linear and semi-definite programs \cite{BS17,AG18,CM20,KP20}, later extending to more general convex optimization \cite{vGGd20,CCLW20,he2022quantum,he2024quantum}.
 Recent advancements include quantum algorithms for slightly convex problems \cite{LZ22,CLW+23,zhang2024quantum}, escaping saddle points in non-convex landscapes \cite{ZLL21,CLL+22}, and identifying global minima in specific non-convex cases \cite{LSL23,LHLW23}.
 Alongside these algorithmic developments, quantum lower bounds have been established for both convex \cite{GKNS21tics,GKNS21nips} and non-convex optimization \cite{GZL22,ZL23}.